Finally, a Treatment That Addresses the Root Cause of PCOS

 Physician Review

-A licensed physician reviews your information and determines if GLP-1 treatment is appropriate for you — within 24 hours.
+A licensed physician reviews your information and determines if GLP-1 treatment is appropriate for you.

 Prescription Issued